KayvT/KayvT/README.md

 ## Hey there! 👋

-I am Khaled Yassen 👋 .
+I am Khaled Yassen.
 I am a Computer Science student in Marmara University, Istanbul.
 I have a huge passion for learning new things :books:, running :running:, and building software!

 **About Me:**